josepedrocorreia/josepedrocorreia.github.io/publications.md

 ## In philosophy

-* Correia, José Pedro, and Radek Ocelák. "[Towards more realistic modeling of linguistic color categorization](assets/pdf/CorreiaOcelak_Towards_more_realistic.pdf)."
+* Correia, José Pedro, and Radek Ocelák. "[Towards More Realistic Modeling of Linguistic Color Categorization](assets/pdf/CorreiaOcelak_Towards_more_realistic.pdf)."
 Open Philosophy 2 (1): 160–189, 2019.
 DOI:&nbsp;[10.1515/opphil-2019-0013](https://doi.org/10.1515/opphil-2019-0013).

-* Correia, José Pedro. "[Analysis and explanation in the _Philosophical Investigations_](assets/pdf/Correia_Analysis_and_explanation.pdf)."
+* Correia, José Pedro. "[Analysis and Explanation in the _Philosophical Investigations_](assets/pdf/Correia_Analysis_and_explanation.pdf)."
 Logical Analysis and History of Philosophy, To appear.

 * Correia, José Pedro, and Michael Franke. “[Towards an Ecology of Vagueness](/assets/pdf/CorreiaFranke_Towards_an_Ecology_of_Vagueness.pdf).”
 In _Vagueness and Rationality in Language Use and Cognition_, edited by Richard Dietz, 87–113.
 Language, Cognition, and Mind.
 Cham: Springer.
 2019.
 DOI:&nbsp;[10.1007/978-3-030-15931-3_6](https://doi.org/10.1007/978-3-030-15931-3_6).

 * Franke, Michael, and José Pedro Correia. "[Vagueness and Imprecise Imitation in Signalling Games](/assets/pdf/FrankeCorreia_2016_Vagueness_and_imprecise_imitation_in_signalling_games.pdf)."
 The British Journal for the Philosophy of Science 69 (4): 1037–67, 2018.
 DOI:&nbsp;[10.1093/bjps/axx002](https://doi.org/10.1093/bjps/axx002).

-* Correia, José Pedro. "[The Bivalent Trap Vagueness, Theories of Meaning, and Identity](/assets/pdf/Correia_2013_The_bivalent_trap.pdf)."
+* Correia, José Pedro. "[The Bivalent Trap: Vagueness, Theories of Meaning, and Identity](/assets/pdf/Correia_2013_The_bivalent_trap.pdf)."
 Master of Logic (MoL) Thesis Series, ILLC, University of Amsterdam, 2013.
 URL:&nbsp;[http://www.scriptiesonline.uba.uva.nl/en/scriptie/456109](http://www.scriptiesonline.uba.uva.nl/en/scriptie/456109).

 ## In computer science